 Dear Friends of Brooklyn Community Pride Center:

-As you know, the Coronavirus outbreak continues to challenge us in the U.S. We truly hope that effective testing, treatment, and social distancing will prevent another widespread outbreak in NYC, and we are taking steps to mitigate that risk.
+As you know, the Coronavirus outbreak continues to challenge us in the U.S. Even as millions of vaccination doses have been administered in New York, the threat of another outbreak looms large, and we continue to take steps to mitigate against that risk.